Atma1/roblox-remote-ban-discord-bot-in-javascript/README.md

-# Discord bot  in JawaScript
+# Remote Ban Discord Bot in JawaScript

 How to use: